jseale/homograph_label_imputation_data/README.md

 2. _Was the "raw" data saved in addition to the preprocessed/cleaned data?_

-    Yes, this dataset constitutes the "raw" data.
+    Yes, these datasets constitute the "raw" data.
 4. _Is the preprocessing software available?_

     There are not plans to make the code available.
 6. _Does this dataset collection/processing procedure acheive the motivation for creating the dataset?_

     Yes.
-Homograph disambiguation modeling with this dataset provideds
+Homograph disambiguation modeling with this dataset provided evidence towards the efficacy of the label imputation techniques.

 ## Data distribution
-1. _How is the dataset distributed?_
+1. _How is the data distributed?_

-    This data is redundantly archived in the [CUNY Graduate Center Creative Commons repository](), in addition to this GitHub repo.
+    This data is provided in this GitHub repo.
 The dissertation associated with this work is available [here]().

-2. _When will the dataset be released/first distributed?_
+2. _When will the data be released/first distributed?_

-    This dataset will first be released in September 2021.
+    This data will first be released in September 2021.

 4. _What license (if any) is it distributed under?_

-    This dataset is distributed under the MIT license.
+    This data is distributed under the MIT license.

 ## Dataset maintenance
 1. _Who is supporting/hosting/maintaining the dataset?_

     You can contact Jen for support via email: jennifer.seale@gmail.com.
-2. _Will the dataset be updated?_
+2. _Will the data be updated?_

     There are no current plans for this data to be updated.
 Fixes to, and rebalancing of, the Wikipedia Homograph Data are being pushed to a fork of the Google WikipediaHomographData repo, [here](https://github.com/google/WikipediaHomographData).
 3. _If the dataset becomes obsolete how will this be communicated?_

-    This dataset is an artifact associated with work done for a dissertation, and in that respect will not become obsolete.
+    This data is an artifact associated with work done for a dissertation, and in that respect will not become obsolete.
 Should better metadata or additional related datasets become available, it will be communicated in this GitHub repo on this README.
 4. _Is there a repository to link to any/all papers/systems that use this dataset?_

-    At this time only one paper, the dissertation, has used this dataset.
+    At this time only one paper, the dissertation, has used this data.
 There is no current plan to link all papers and systems that may use this dataset in future.

 5. _If others want to extend/augment/build on this dataset, is there a mechanism for them to do so?_